 1. Calculate Your Credit Card Debt

 You can’t tackle your debt without knowing how much you owe in total.
 Review the most recent billing statement for each credit card and make a spreadsheet of the balance owed, the minimum monthly payment, and the interest rate.
 If you don’t know the interest rate or balance, call your credit card provider ASAP.

 2. Create a Budget

 Once you know your total debt load, create a budget to show you how much money you have left over each month to put toward debt.
 List all expenses including housing, transportation, groceries, entertainment, and personal care.
 Subtract the total from your monthly income (after taxes).
 The remaining amount can pay down your debt.

 You can create a budget using a good old-fashioned pen and paper, an Excel spreadsheet, or by using one of the best budgeting apps in Canada.
-Our top choice is You Need a Budget – a handy budgeting app that can be easily downloaded to your iPhone, Android, iPad, and Apple Watch.
+Our top choice is You Need A Budget – a handy budgeting app that can be easily downloaded to your iPhone, Android, iPad, and Apple Watch.
 You can try YNAB free for 34 days, and it’s estimated that new budgeters save on average $600 by month two and more than $6,000 in their first year.
-That’s a lot of money you can put towards debt repayment!
+That’s a lot of money you can put toward debt repayment!

 3. Move Your Outstanding Debt to a Credit Card with a Promotional Balance Transfer Offer

 One savvy strategy for paying off debt faster is getting a balance transfer credit card.
 How it works: move your outstanding debt from a high-interest credit card onto the new credit card offering a special introductory interest rate on balance transfers.
 The best balance transfer credit cards in Canada offer promotional interest rates between 0% to 13.99% on balance transfers.
 This smooth move could significantly reduce your interest payments – so long as you aggressively attack the balance during the introductory period.

 4. Get a Lower Interest Rate